 Reinstall the Mower Deck & Check the Deck Level

 Reinstall your riding mower deck in the opposite order you removed it.
 Check your deck level from side-to-side and the rake from front-to-rear.
 Refer to your owner’s manual for specific instructions for your make and model riding mower.

 Grease Lubrication Points on Your Riding Mower

-Use a high performance grease to lubricate all grease zerks on your deck and mower.
-Your riding mower may have grease zerks on the rims, front axle, deck wheels and tensioner brackets.
+Use a high-performance grease to lubricate all grease zerks on your deck and mower.
+Your riding mower may have grease zerks on the rims, front axle, deck wheels, and tensioner brackets.
 Lubricate your cables and linkages using a spray lubricant so they continue to move freely.

 Stabilize Your Fuel or Remove Fuel from Your Gas Tank

 Prepare your fuel system for winter storage to minimize moisture buildup and clogging of your fuel system.
-You have two options to prepare your fuel system for storage: Add fuel stabilizer or drain your fuel tank.
+You have two options to prepare your fuel system for storage: Add a fuel stabilizer or drain your fuel tank.
 I choose to stabilize my fuel.

 Stabilizer Your Fuel: Add a fuel additive to the fuel in your tank.
 I use Sea Foam Motor Treatment to stabilize the gasoline and reduce moisture buildup in the system.
-Start your mower and let it run a few minutes to work the stabilized fuel through your mower before shutting off.
+Start your mower and let it run for a few minutes to work the stabilized fuel through your mower before shutting off.

 Find out more about the advantages of using Sea Foam in my article here.